 In addition to a physical examination, the following tests may be used to diagnose bile duct cancer or distinguish it from other possible causes of jaundice (see Symptoms ):

 Blood chemistry tests .
-Blood chemistry tests measure the levels of bilirubin and alkaline phosphatase, as well as test for other liver functions.
+Blood chemistry tests measure the levels of bilirubin and alkaline phosphatase and check other liver functions.
 High levels of these substances could indicate that the bile duct is not working well.

 Tumor marker tests (CEA and CA19-9).
 Tumor markers are substances found in higher than normal amounts in the blood, urine, or tissues of people with certain types of cancer.
 Bile duct cancer may cause high levels of carcinoembryonic antigen (CEA) and CA19-9 in the blood.
 However, a person can have bile duct cancer even if there are normal levels of these markers.
-Also, high levels of these substances can sometimes occur from diseases other than cancer.
+Also, diseases other than cancer can sometime cause high levels of these substances.

 Other tests may be performed to provide more information about the bile duct cancer.
 These include:

 Biopsy .
 A biopsy is the removal of a small amount of tissue for examination under a microscope.
-The sample removed during the biopsy is analyzed by a pathologist (a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease).
+The sample removed during the biopsy is analyzed by a pathologist.
+A pathologist is a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease.

 The type of biopsy performed depends on the location of the tumor.
-The doctor can obtain tissue samples during a procedure called a percutaneous transhepatic cholangiography (PTC) or another procedure called an endoscopic retrograde cholangiopancreatography (ERCP).
+The doctor can remove tissue samples during a procedure called a percutaneous transhepatic cholangiography (PTC) or another procedure called an endoscopic retrograde cholangiopancreatography (ERCP).
 PTC and ERCP are described below.
-Or, a sample will be taken by using a computed tomography scan (CT or CAT scan; see below) to guide a thin needle through the skin into the possible tumor to collect a sample of cells.
+Alternatively, a computed tomography scan (CT or CAT scan; see below) may be used to guide a thin needle through the skin into the area to collect a sample of cells.

 Other tests can suggest that cancer is present, but only a biopsy can make a definite diagnosis.
 Occasionally, a biopsy is not possible.
 In this uncommon situation, people will be treated for bile duct cancer based on other test results and symptoms.

-Ultrasound.
+Ultrasound .
 An ultrasound uses sound waves to create a picture of the internal organs.
-During an ultrasound, the doctor may be able to see the actual tumor; more often when one of the larger bile ducts is blocked, the small bile ducts behind the blockage get larger.
-It is this “dilation of ducts” that can be seen on an ultrasound.
+During an ultrasound, the doctor may be able to see the actual tumor; however, more often, the ultrasound will show that the small bile ducts, located behind a blockage of one of the larger bile ducts, get larger.
+This is called a “dilation of ducts.”

-To view the bile duct, the doctor may use an endoscopic (a thin, flexible tube inserted through the mouth) or laparoscopic (see below) ultrasound.
-Both of these procedures allow for a clearer view of the bile duct and can help the doctor perform a biopsy.
+To view the bile duct, the doctor may use an endoscopic ultrasound, which uses a thin, flexible tube, called an endoscope, which is inserted through the mouth, or a laparoscopic ultrasound.
+(Learn more about laparoscopy below.)
+Both of these procedures provide a clearer view of the bile duct and can help the doctor perform a biopsy.

 CT scan .
 A CT scan creates a three-dimensional picture of the inside of the body with an x-ray machine.
 A computer then combines these images into a detailed, cross-sectional view that shows any abnormalities or tumors.
 A CT scan can also be used to measure the tumor’s size.
-Sometimes, a contrast medium (a special dye) is injected into a vein or given orally (by mouth) to provide better detail.
-CT scans can also be used to guide a needle biopsy.
+Sometimes, a special dye called a contrast medium is given before the scan to provide better detail on the image.
+This dye can be injected into a patient’s vein or given as a pill to swallow.

 Magnetic resonance imaging (MRI) .
 An MRI uses magnetic fields, not x-rays, to produce detailed images of the body.
-An MRI specific for the bile duct is called MRI cholangiopancreatography.
-A contrast medium may be injected into a patient’s vein or given orally to create a clearer picture.
+A specialized MRI used for the bile duct is called MRI cholangiopancreatography.
+A contrast medium may be injected into a patient’s vein or given as a pill to swallow before the MRI to create a clearer picture.

 PTC.
 During this test, a thin needle is inserted into the bile duct in the liver.
-The doctor injects a contrast medium through the needle, so the bile ducts show up on x-rays.
+The doctor injects a contrast medium through the needle that allows the bile ducts to show up on x-rays.
 By looking at the x-rays, the doctor can tell whether there is a blockage of the bile ducts and, if so, locate the site of the blockage.
 This is important in planning treatment.

 ERCP.
 During this procedure, the doctor inserts a flexible tube down a person’s throat, through the stomach, and into the bile duct while the patient is lightly sedated.
+Sedation is the use of medication to become more relaxed, calm, or sleepy.
 Dye is injected into the tube, which helps outline the bile duct on an x-ray.
 A tiny brush can also be inserted through the tube to collect cells and tissue fragments for a biopsy.
-This technique can help to find and take a sample of the tumor and provide information that is important in planning treatment.
+This technique can help find and take a sample of the tumor and provide information that is important in planning treatment.

 Laparoscopy .
-The doctor views the bile duct, gallbladder, and liver through a lighted tube inserted into a surgical opening in the person’s abdomen.
+The doctor views the bile duct, gallbladder, and liver through a lighted tube, called a laparoscope, that is inserted into a surgical opening in the person’s abdomen.
 Some laparoscopes can help the doctor to work with small instruments through the tube to take a tissue sample.

 The next section helps explain the different stages for this type of cancer.
 Use the menu on the side of your screen to select Stages, or you can select another section, to continue reading this guide.